 Riley Barnacastle served as a Peace Corps volunteer in Redwood, St. Catherine from 2012-14.
 His primary project was focused on improving literacy and numeracy among students at Redwood Primary School.
 He has previously served on the board of the FOJ as secretary and vice president.
-He currently resides in Monterey, California where he is pursuing a Masters of Public Administration at the Middlebury Institute of International Studies.
+He attended the Middlebury Institute of International Studies as a Coverdell Fellow where he completed his MPA.
+He currently resides in San Francisco, CA where he works in Fintech.

 Hello!
 My name is Adam Rhoads, I served in Peace Corps Jamaica from 2003-2007 as an environment volunteer in South Trelawny.
 Currently I serve on the FOJ Board as the Grants Coordinator.
 I live in Lincoln, NE with my wife, two daughters and a whole heap of animals.

 My name is BenJee Cascio and I served as Peace Corps volunteer in Pimento Walk, St. Ann from 2008-2010.
 I have served on the board since 2014 in various capacities such as membership director, president, and currently as the immediate past president.
 I currently reside in Iringa, Tanzania working for a carnivore conservation and human wildlife conflict research project.